Rudy Giuliani sued for $10 million by former employee accusing him of sexual assault

 Rudy Giuliani, the former mayor of New York City and attorney for former President Donald Trump, is being sued in a lawsuit seeking $10 million in damages by a former employee accusing him of "sexual assault and harassment, wage theft, and other misconduct."

-The 70-page complaint was filed in a New York Court on Monday by Noelle Dunphy, who was hired by Giuliani in January 2019 to work on the business development side for his firm, and features sensitive allegations of sexual assault.
+The 70-page complaint was filed in a New York Court on Monday by Noelle Dunphy, who was hired by Giuliani in January 2019 to work on the business development side for his firm.
+The complaint features sensitive allegations of sexual assault.

 "He made clear that satisfying his sexual demands —which came virtually anytime, anywhere— was an absolute requirement of her employment and of his legal representation," the complaint reads.
 It also says the he demanded "that she work naked, in a bikini, or in short shorts with an American flag on them that he bought for her."